National Science Foundation

 Grant in 2021

-Fathhome is a company based in Oakland, California, that specializes in the development of a sanitizing device designed for the dry sanitization of various household items.
-Founded in 2015, Fathhome's innovative device employs air pressure and ionization technology to effectively sanitize items such as packages, clothes, shoes, helmets, personal protective equipment, and electronic devices like phones and computers.
-This approach allows users to eliminate harmful viruses and bacteria without the need for water, detergents, or chemicals, providing a convenient and effective solution for maintaining cleanliness in everyday life.
+Fathhome is a company based in Oakland, California, founded in 2015, that specializes in the development of a sanitizing device designed for the dry sanitization of household items.
+The device utilizes air pressure and ionization technology to effectively sanitize a variety of products, including packages, deliveries, clothing, shoes, helmets, personal protective equipment, and electronic devices like phones and computers.
+By eliminating the need for water, detergents, or chemicals, Fathhome's innovative approach enables users to remove harmful viruses and bacteria from their belongings, providing a convenient and effective solution for maintaining hygiene in everyday life.

 Progenitor MDX